apache/submarine/docs/userdocs/k8s/README.md

 # Running Submarine on K8s

-Submarine for K8s supports standalone distributed TensorFlow and PyTorch.
+Submarine for K8s supports standalone and distributed TensorFlow and PyTorch.

-Submarine can run on K8s >= (FIXME, version), supports features like GPU isolation.
+Submarine can run on K8s >= v1.14, supports features like GPU isolation.

 ## Submarine on K8s guide